thomastrringel/myBYOC/README.md

-# myBYOC Mercedes Developer Bring Your Own Car BYOC Example (under construction 2022/04/18)
+# myBYOC Mercedes Developer Bring Your Own Car BYOC Example (ready to use 2022/04/18)

 # purpose of this repository
 - this is for educational purposes